bentoml/BentoML/docs/source/integrations/triton.rst

 architecture.
 The following integration guide makes the assumption that readers are familiar with BentoML infrastructure.
 Make sure to check out our :ref:`tutorial <tutorial:Creating a Service>` should you wish to learn more about BentoML.

-The guide will try to be as comprehensive and detailed as possible, yet we will not be able to cover all the features from Triton Inference Server.
+The guide will try to be as comprehensive and detailed as possible, yet all the features from Triton Inference Server will not be covered.
 For more information, please refer to their documentation [#triton_docs]_.

-The code examples in this guide can also be found in our examples folder [#triton_runner]_.
+The code examples in this guide can also be found in the examples folder [#triton_runner]_.

 Prerequisites